liberapay/liberapay.com/README.md

 #### Speeding up the tests

-PostgreSQL is designed to prevent data loss, so by default it does a lot of synchronous disk writes.
-To reduce the number of those blocking writes our `recreate-schema.sh` script automatically switches the `synchronous_commit` option to `off` for the test database, however this doesn't completely disable syncing.
+PostgreSQL is designed to prevent data loss, so it does a lot of synchronous disk writes by default.
+To reduce the number of those blocking writes, our `recreate-schema.sh` script automatically switches the `synchronous_commit` option to `off` for the test database, however this doesn't completely disable syncing.
 If your PostgreSQL instance only contains data that you can afford to lose, then you can speed things up further by setting `fsync` to `off` in the server's configuration file (`postgresql.conf`).

 ### Tinkering with payments

 Liberapay was built on top of [MangoPay](https://www.mangopay.com/) for payments, however they [kicked us out](https://medium.com/liberapay-blog/liberapay-is-in-trouble-b58b40714d82) so we've shifted to integrating with multiple payment processors.
 We currently support [Stripe](https://stripe.com/docs) and [PayPal](https://developer.paypal.com/docs/).
-Support for Mangopay hasn't been completely removed yet.
+However, support for Mangopay hasn't been completely removed yet.

 ### Modifying python dependencies

 All new dependencies need to be audited to check that they don't contain malicious code or security vulnerabilities.

 We use [pip's Hash-Checking Mode](https://pip.pypa.io/en/stable/reference/pip_install/#hash-checking-mode) to protect ourselves from dependency tampering.
-Thus when adding or upgrading a dependency the new hashes need to computed and put in the requirements file.
+Thus, when adding or upgrading a dependency the new hashes need to be computed and put in the requirements file.
 For that you can use [hashin](https://github.com/peterbe/hashin):

     pip install hashin
     hashin package==x.y -r requirements_base.txt -p 3.4 -p 3.6